 Their numbers and migration timing provide valuable insights into ecosystem conditions.
 Because of its geography, the Straits is one of the best places in the country for studying raptors in both the spring and fall migration seasons.
 Because of this national significance and the region’s significant visitation by tourists, it is an ideal place to educate the general public about this natural resource.

-NOTE: Because of the nature of the research involving owl migration, visitation to our owl site is restricted.
+NOTE: Because of the nature of the research involving owl migration, visitation to our owl banding sites is restricted.
 Please contact us at firstname.lastname@example.org for opportunities to visit this research activity.

 Spring Raptor Watch Count Sites

 The Spring raptor watch is conducted from March 5th to June 5th.
 Depending on conditions, the Mackinac Straits Raptor Watch operates on one of two sites near Mackinaw City, MI that are about a mile apart from each other.
 They are both directly off of W. Central Avenue.
 These maps show the two sites in Mackinaw City.

-The site that is used most often early in the spring is behind the Mackinaw City Recreation Complex.
+The site that is used most often early in the spring is behind the Mackinaw City Recreation Complex, near the Baseball Field.
 You can find it on the Google Map above.

-The secondary site is a gravel pit/field about 1 mile west of the Recreation Complex on the south side if Central Ave.
+The secondary site is a gravel pit/field about 1 mile west of the Recreation Complex on the south side of Central Ave.
 Look for a Hawk Watch sign near the location to turn off West Central Ave.

 Fall Raptor Watch Count Sites

 The Fall raptor watch is conducted from August 20th to November 10th, from a site just west of the Mackinac Bridge in Saint Ignace, on Point LaBarbe.
 From US 2, turn south onto Boulevard Drive and drive 0.7 miles.
 Turn right onto Densmore Ave and go 0.6 miles until it reconnects with Boulevard Drive.
 Turn right onto Boulevard, which is a dirt road, often muddy, but passable.

 Enjoy a slow and scenic drive for approximately 1 mile.
 The hawk counters are on the north side of the road.